JumanahY/Noom/README.md

 ## Launching instructions

-1- Computer with installed Fluuter
+1- Computer with installed Flutter

 2- open the project with Android studio or Visual Studio